 As with most flowering plants, frequent deadheading encourages more blooming.

-Persian buttercups flowers are wonderful cut flowers, and have a long vase life so cutting bouquets frequently is a good idea.
+Persian buttercups are wonderful cut flowers and have a long vase life, so frequently cutting bouquets is a good idea.
 Kept in clean water, a Ranunculus bouquet will last about a week.

 What To When The Buttercup Flowers Stop Blooming?

 If you have the perfect climate and the perfect soil, leave your Ranunculus tubers in the ground.
-“Buttercups” will overwinter and come up happily the next spring.
+Ranunculus overwinter and come up happily the next spring.

 If you don’t live in an area that has mild winters, you may wish to take up your tubers and store them in a cool, dark, dry place throughout the winter.